 Andrea Bruce is an award-winning documentary photographer whose work focuses on people living in the aftermath of war.
 She concentrates on the social issues that are sometimes ignored and often ignited in war’s wake.

-Her clients include National Geographic, where she photographed communities where lack of toilet sanitation causes disease and malnutrition in an area where old practices of water sanitation are being used.
+Andrea will join us to speak about her work on a specific project that appears in the August 2017 issue of National Geographic where she photographed communities where lack of toilet sanitation causes disease and malnutrition in an area where old practices of water sanitation are being used.
 Separating waste from drinking and bathing water is imperative, but many parts of the world are unable to do so.
+Her photographic work and the storytelling behind the photos capture the dangers for people without access to basic sanitation.
 She has photographed for the The New York Times as well as many publications around the globe.
 Andrea was a 2016 Nieman Fellow at Harvard University where she studied political theory and democracy.

 Andrea started working in Iraq in 2003, bringing a local reporter’s knack for intimacy and community focus to the lives of Iraqis and the US military.
 For over ten years she has chronicled the world’s most troubled areas, focusing on Iraq and Afghanistan.